Cataloging Hidden Special Collections and Archives

 Libraries, archives, and cultural institutions hold millions of items that have never been adequately described.
 This represents a staggering volume of items of potentially substantive intellectual value that are unknown and inaccessible to scholars.
 This program seeks to address this problem by awarding grants for supporting innovative, efficient description of large volumes of material of high value to scholars.

 The Council on Library and Information Resources administers this national effort with the generous support of The Andrew W. Mellon Foundation.
-Since the program began in 2008, eighty-seven grants totaling nearly $20M have been made to a variety of institutions nationwide.
+Since the program began in 2008, 109 grants totaling over $23.5M have been made to a variety of institutions nationwide.

 The primary criterion the review panel uses to evaluate projects is their potential national impact on scholarship and teaching.
 The second and third criteria are: innovative and/or highly efficient approaches to description that either adopt established model practices or serve as models for others, and the adoption of workflow, outreach, and data sharing practices that maximize connections to scholarly and other user communities.
 The panel requires the application of standards for processing and description that maximize the potential for interoperability and long-term sustainability for project data in the online environment.
 Most U.S.-based not-for-profit cultural heritage institutions are eligible for the program, and, beginning in 2013, Canadian cultural heritage institutions may participate as partners in U.S.-led collaborative projects.
 Applicants may nominate collections of any format and from any field worthy of national attention, but the collections in question must be truly hidden, that is, they must not currently be discoverable by scholarly users working within the relevant subject domains, either through digital or analog means.